 A theme is installed on top of WordPress the CMS.

-And a theme gives you the abilities to add or extend it using other plugins like page builders.
+And a theme gives you the abilities to add or extend it using other plugins like

 You’ll find free and paid WordPress themes and plugins within the WordPress repository.